European Accessibility Act

 The European Accessibility Act focuses on numerous products and services that are particularly important from the legislator’s point of view and should be made more accessible for people with disabilities.
 The products include, for example, computers, cash and ticket machines and e-book readers.
 However, “e-commerce services” are also affected.
 According to Article 3, paragraph 30, these are defined as follows:

-"remote services provided via websites and mobile devices, electronically and at the individual request of a consumer with a view to concluding a consumer contract;"
+“Remote services provided via websites and mobile devices, electronically and at the individual request of a consumer with a view to concluding a consumer contract;”

-For the term "service", the EAA refers to Directive 2006/123/EC, which defines it as "any self-employed economic activity normally provided for remuneration".
-This means that online stores, but also websites that offer paid services (e.g. consultations, subscriptions, downloads), fall under the EAA's regulations.
+For the term “service”, the EAA refers to Directive 2006/123/EC, which defines it as “any self-employed economic activity normally provided for remuneration”.
+This means that online shops, but also websites that offer paid services (e.g. consultations, subscriptions, downloads), fall under the EAA’s regulations.

 Ultimately, the Accessibility Act applies to websites if the contract is concluded via them.
-If a company instead only offers an inquiry option and the actual contract is only concluded later, this should no longer fall under the Accessibility Act.
+If a company instead only offers an enquiry option and the actual contract is only concluded later, this should no longer fall under the Accessibility Act.

 What exceptions and special regulations are there?

-- A purely private website is not affected.
+1. A purely private website is not affected.
 However, caution is advised at this point, as the line between private and business offerings is quickly crossed.

-- Offers aimed exclusively at companies (B2B) are also excluded.
+2. Offers aimed exclusively at companies (B2B) are also excluded.
 Here too, however, it must be absolutely certain that the target group does not actually include consumers.

-In addition, services provided by "microenterprises" are not covered by the EAA.
-This refers to companies that employ fewer than ten people and either have an annual turnover of no more than 2 million euros or an annual balance sheet total of no more than 2 million euros (Article 3, paragraph 23).
-But beware: micro-enterprises that offer relevant products must still design them in accordance with the EAA.
+In addition, services provided by “micro-enterprises” are not covered by the EAA.
+This refers to companies that employ fewer than ten people and either have an annual turnover of no more than €2 million or an annual balance sheet total of no more than €2 million (Article 3, paragraph 23).
+But beware: micro-enterprises that offer relevant products must still organise them in accordance with the EAA.
 However, anyone offering services via a website or app is exempt.

 The Accessibility Act also grants exceptions in certain cases:

-This applies, for example, if compliance with the requirements requires either a "fundamental change" to the offering in question (Article 14, paragraph 1, letter a) or represents a "disproportionate burden" for the website operator (Article 14, paragraph 1, letter b).
+This applies, for example, if compliance with the requirements requires either a “fundamental change” to the offer in question (Article 14, paragraph 1, letter a) or represents a “disproportionate burden” for the website operator (Article 14, paragraph 1, letter b).
 This requires clear evidence, including documentation.
-Article 14, paragraph 2 states that companies should "assess" whether these points apply to their own offering.
+Article 14, paragraph 2 states that companies should “assess” whether these points apply to their own offering.
 They must record this, keep it for five years and present it on request.
 This is stated in Article 14, paragraph 3:

 ‘Economic operators shall document the assessment referred to in paragraph 2.
 Economic operators shall keep all relevant results for a period of five years after the last making available on the market of a product or after the last provision of a service, as applicable.
 At the request of the market surveillance authorities or the authorities responsible for verifying the conformity of services, they shall provide the authorities with a copy of the assessment referred to in paragraph 2.”